ElfatihZiad/BBCNews-scraper-nlp/README.md

 - Third task `crawl` is were the scraping of articles occurs, data obtained is saved to a mongodb collection.

-- forth task `process` make necessary tranformations and cleaning on the raw scraped data.
+- Forth task `process` make necessary tranformations and cleaning on the raw scraped data.

 - Then we branch into two seperate tasks, each one performs topic modeling with different parameters, more details on this later Then we make two seperate sentiment analysis. (not yet implemented in dag file, see notebooks folder)